,

 2. You’re stuck in 2D

 Not unlike that cheesy 90s song that is now only known to be sung by an animated ring-tailed lemur, your website’s design needs to have a little bit of that “Move it, move it!” magic.
-Not so much that your users are getting distracted from their goals but enough to feel interactive.
+But not so much that your users are getting distracted from their goals.
+Just enough to feel some interactive magic.

 3. Stuck on the desktop

 Look, it’s not just the kids who are glued to their phones anymore.
-Billions of people are on their phones, tablets, and phablets.
+Billions of people are on their phones, tablets, phablets, and everything in between.
 If they manage to find your company, click through to your site and find that it can’t optimize for their device, well, they’re going to bounce and find one that will.

-4. Your content doesn’t reflect where your business is at today
+4. Your content doesn’t reflect where your organization is at today

 5. If it’s not helping, it’s hurting

-If your website isn’t an extra hand supporting and streamlining what your marketing and sales teams are trying to do, then it might actually be doing more harm than good.
-Having outdated info or a convoluted way to purchase, return or warranty something isn’t doing anyone any favours.
+If your website isn’t an extra hand supporting and streamlining what your association’s different teams are trying to do, then it might actually be doing more harm than good.
+Having outdated info or a convoluted way to apply for membership, purchase, or get a refund on something isn’t doing anyone any favours.

 6. Plug-ins that aren’t integrating properly